Please note that this course is available for 2021/22 entry only

 What can I do with a Food and Nutritional sciences MRes degree?

-A Masters in Food and Nutritional Sciences is ideal for those who are interested in pursuing careers in the following areas:
+A Masters (by research) in Food and Nutritional Sciences is ideal for those who are interested in pursuing (or further developing) research-focussed careers in the following areas:

-You will be taught in our Health Sciences building, which features specialist laboratories, including a phlebotomist suite for blood sampling and a number of purpose-built food and clinical nutrition laboratories.
-These include industry standard food laboratories, facilities for sensory evaluation and consumer food research, and a variety of teaching and research laboratories containing highly specialist instruments used for applied Food and Nutritional Sciences research.
+You will be taught in our Health Sciences building, which features specialist laboratories, including a phlebotomist suite for blood sampling and several purpose-built food and clinical nutrition laboratories.
+These include facilities for food product development (as well as facilities for sensory evaluation and consumer food research); and access to specialist equipment used in applied Food and Nutritional Sciences research.

 First Class or Upper Second Class Honours Degree in a relevant subject such as Nutrition, Food Science, Sports & Exercise Science or similar.